-We provide aggressive and effective counsel in such areas as collective bargaining and contract administration, improved relations with unions, strike preparation, defending unfair labor practice allegations before the National Labor Relations Board and handling grievance and arbitration proceedings.
+We provide aggressive and effective counsel in such areas as collective bargaining and contract administration, improved relations with unions, strike preparation, defending unfair labor practice allegations, and handling grievance and arbitration proceedings.

 As a forceful advocate for Management, Brody and Associates provides effective counsel to maintain union-free status along with immediate strategies to defeat the threat of union organizing

 We zealously represent our clients at the negotiation table.
 For some clients, we are first chair leaders in the negotiating process.
 For others, we act as their second chair advisors.
 In some cases, we answer strategy questions as they arise and solve legal issues as they become immediately apparent but don’t even sit at the table.

 We research issues and give clients a thorough assessment of the risks associated with various negotiation positions.
 As advisors, we answer all important questions and resolve legal issues that arise during the collective bargaining process while always ensuring we are mindful of our client’s goals for this round of negotiations.

 We represent union free clients in their efforts to remain union free.
 We provide strategies and counsel on how to remain union free.
 If this strategy is implemented early, elections are usually avoided.
 Where union election petitions are filed, we aggressively represent our clients by analyzing the legality of union-related communications and by advising our clients on the legitimacy of various strategies.
 We represent our clients at the hearings which decide which employees are to be involved and all the terms of the election.
 Given the NLRB’s Quickie election strategy, immediate attention is needed for these cases or the election will be here before management is ready.
 We pride ourselves in our ability to respond quickly and decisively.